erickhun/blog/content/posts/kubernetes-faster-services-no-cpu-limits.md

 title = "Kubernetes: Make your services faster by removing CPU limits"
 +++

 At Buffer, we've been using [Kubernetes since 2016](https://kubernetes.io/case-studies/buffer/).
 Our k8s (Kubernetes).
-We've been managing our cluster with kops, it has about 60 nodes (on AWS EC2), and run about 1500 containers.
+We've been managing our cluster with [kops](https://kops.sigs.k8s.io), it has about 60 nodes (on AWS), and runs about 1500 containers.
 Our transition to a micro-service architecture has been full of trial and errors.
-We are still learning its secrets everyday.
+Even after few years running k8s, we are still learning its secrets.
 This post will talk about how something we thought was right, but ended up to be bad: **CPU limits**.

-## CPU limits and throttling
+## CPU limits and Throttling
 [Google recommends](https://cloud.google.com/blog/products/gcp/kubernetes-best-practices-resource-requests-and-limits) to set CPU limits.
 The danger of not setting a CPU limit is that containers running in the node will exhaust all CPU available.
 This can trigger a cascade of unwanted events.
+It is in theory a great thing to set CPU limit in order to protect your nodes.

-CPU limits tell the maximum CPU a container can use.
-The CPU usage will never go above that limit set.
-Kubernetes use a mechanism called [CFS Quota](https://en.wikipedia.org/wiki/Completely_Fair_Scheduler) to **throttle** the container to avoid it to go above the limit.
-That means CPU will be artificially restricted making your container slower when this happens.
+CPU limits is the maximum CPU time a container can use at a given period (100ms by default).
+The CPU usage for a container will never go above that limit you specified.
+Kubernetes use a mechanism called [CFS Quota](https://en.wikipedia.org/wiki/Completely_Fair_Scheduler) to **throttle** the container to prevent the CPU usage to go above the limit.
+That means CPU will be artificially restricted, making the performance of your containers lower (and slower when it come to latency).

-So it is in theory a great thing to set CPU limit in order to protect your nodes.

 ## What can happen if we don't set CPU limits?
 We unfortunately experienced the issue.
 The `kubelet` , a process running on every nodes, and in charge of managing the containners (pods)  in the nodes became unresponsive.
 The node will turn into a `NotReady` state, and containers (pods) that were present will be reschedule somehwere else, and create the issue in the new nodes.
 Definitely not ideal isn't it?

 ## Discovering the throttling and latency issue
 We were suspecting.
 A key metric to check would be the `throttling` , the number of time your container has been throttled.
 Interestingly, we've discovered a lot of containers having throttling no matter if the CPU usage was near the limits or not.
 Here the example of one of our main API: